Fantom-Factory/afIoc/readme.md

 This is how IoC knows what modules each pod has.
 It is how the `addModulesFromPod("afIocEnv")` line works; IoC inspects the meta-data in the `afIocEnv` pod and looks up the `afIoc.module` key.
 It then loads the modules listed.

 The `afIoc.module` meta may also be a Comma Separated List (CSV) of module names; handy if the pod has many modules.
-Though it is generally better (more explicit / less prone to error) to use the [@SubModule](http://repo.status302.com/doc/afIoc/SubModule.html) facet on a main `AppModule` class.
+Though it is generally better (more explicit / less prone to error) to use the [@SubModule](http://repo.status302.com/doc/afIoc/SubModule.html) facet on a single module class.

 ## Services